Revenue Growth for Tech Vendors Selling Product Through Tech Distribution.

 Since the introduction of the concept by Google CEO Eric Schmidt in 2006, cloud technologies have become an enormous revenue generating source for tech vendors and cloud service providers.
-Cloud computing is now a fully recognized, feasible, and cost-effective technology solution for all businesses.
+Thus, now, cloud computing is a fully recognized as a feasible, and cost-effective technology solution for all businesses.

 The total global public cloud market will be $178B in 2018, up from $146B in 2017, and will continue to grow at a 22% compound annual growth rate.

 The global forecast for the size of public cloud computing market from 2008 to 2020 (in billion U.S. dollars)

 Both public and private sectors can use the convenient and flexible way of managing data and tasks via cloud computing.
 The movement towards cloud adoption is accelerating because cloud computing offers: